A Beginner’s Guide to Sales Lead Management & How to Win At It

 As sales managers, your job is to evaluate sales opportunities and keep track of all sales leads so that we know which ones are the highest priority to follow up with.

-There are many different sales lead management systems out there that can help you classify sales leads based on their stage.
+There are many different ways to manage sales leads, with systems that can help you classify them based on their stage.

 Related blog: How to Build a Perfect Sales Strategy